Casa de Esperanza

 Chuyita has brought a greatly diverse background and understanding to the people she comes into contact with.
 We asked her to join the team full time in the 2016.
 She has blossomed since joining and has found her love for fellowship with those she comes into contact with every day in the kitchen.

-Peter joined our team as an intern in 2019.
-Within two months he became a team member.
-His passion for God and serving others in a life of faithfulness impacts everyone he comes into contact with.
+Peter joined our team as an intern in 2019 and Liberty joined our team in 2021.
+Their passion for God and serving others in a life of faithfulness impacts everyone they come in contact with.

 Peter was raised in Bolivia, which has made him adaptive to new cultures, experiences, and people.
 In 2012 his family relocated to Crystal City, Manitoba.
-He came down for a short term mission trip in the spring of 2017 and came back again 2 years later where he decided to come down the following fall for a full season.
+He came down for some short term missions trips and ended up deciding to come down for a full season.
 His first language is low German and Spanish, with English being his third language, which has been an asset to our team.
-Peter does everything from working in the kitchen to every and all construction projects.
-If there is a mission opportunity to do, Peter is there.

 Omar Murrieta